 In our new ‘Raising Funding for Your Startup’ blog series, we’re taking you through six steps of raising funding.
 The sixth and last blog is dedicated to the long-term founder/investor relationship.
 Learn about cash flows, updates, and why early-stage startups should talk to VCs.

 After the celebration

 You have closed your round!
-After the celebration, you should realize that closing a deal is not a one-time event.
+After the celebration, you should realise that closing a deal is not a one-time event.
 You have concluded the round, but now a long-term relationship starts.
 Involving your investors, and giving updates, is essential.
 Try to find a rhythm in providing new information to your investors.
 Create a format and force yourself to do it, for example, every month.
 Always remember that there are multiple rounds.
 Investors can see the next funding round coming because you tell them about your progress in your updates.
 Of course, it can’t be all good news: investors have the right to the truth about how things are going since their cash is at risk.
 Good news, as well as bad news, should be communicated steadily.
 Imagine if an investor doesn’t get an update from you for a year: even if you now give a full update, and things are going well…. the trust is still reduced.
 If you come asking for another funding round then that conversation is much easier if you built a steady relationship of trust over time.
-Generally: if you involve your investors actively in your company then they can feel comfortable recommending an investment to their friends also.
+Generally: if you involve your investors actively in your company then they can feel comfortable recommending an investment to their friends as well.